OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

   * 3x routed public IPs

     * One for each ingress host and a third for the VIP
-  * Outbound rules: tcp/http, tcp/https
+  * Outbound rules: tcp/http, tcp/https, tcp/dns, udp/ntp, ICMP
   * Inbound rules: tcp/http, tcp/https
   * Verify with test endpoint machine that connections work
 * Submit Ticket for Custom Boot ISO (help@osn.mghpcc.org)